How to Use Document Delivery

 - Select Enter on your keyboard or click outside of the Add a module… field to add the new Streaming Video module to your D2L course page.
 You are now ready to add the streamed video links into this newly created module.

-Using D2L’s ‘New Document’ feature to add Streaming Video Links
+Using D2L’s ‘Create a Link’ feature to add Streaming Video Links

-The next step to adding the streamed video links is to use the New Document feature (In year’s past this was called ‘Creating an HTML Topic’).
+The next step to adding the Streaming video links is to use the Create a Link feature.

-- Select New under the Streaming Video module, and then select New Document.
-This will create a new document (aka ‘HTML Topic’) that your students will use to access the streaming video link.
+- Select New under the Streaming Video module, and then select Create a Link

-- Use the Title field of the new topic to enter the video title.
+- Use the Enter a Title field to enter the streaming video title

 PLEASE NOTE THE CORRECT VIDEO LINK FORMAT